PowerPointLabs/PowerPointLabs/.github/ISSUE_TEMPLATE.md

 <!--
 Before opening a new issue, check that no existing issue covers the same topic.
-Choose one of the follow applicable templates for your issue -->
+Choose one of the following applicable templates for your issue -->

 ## Bug Report